mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/cloud-build-gke-different-projects.md

 description: fixme
 draft: true
 aliases:
-    - /fixme/
+    - /cloud-build-gke-different-projects/
 ---
 + diagram

-Since my first setup of myblog (FIXME) and mygkecluster (FIXME) I now need to split the resources from each other.
+Since my first setup of [`myblog`]() and [`mygkecluster`](https://github.com/mathieu-benoit/mygkecluster) I now need to split the resources from each other.
 The typical scenario is I would like to have one project per application I'm deploying in my GKE cluster.
 With that in place I have more control over the cost, the security and the governance at the project level for each app.
 The GKE cluster and its project are seen here as shared resources.
 The above diagram illustrates this scenario.

 Here is the minimal setup for the GKE's project:
 ```